browserengineering/book/book/visual-effects.md

 animations of visual effects, multi-process compositing, and [hardware overlays][hardware-overlays] have made the task of rounded corners harder---certainly way beyond the ability of web developers to polyfill.
-In today's browsers there is a fast path to clip to rounded corners without using any more memory, but this fast path can fail to apply for cases such as hardware video overlays and nested rounded corner clips.
+In today's browsers there is a fast path to clip to rounded corners on the GPU without using any more memory, but this fast path can fail to apply for cases such as hardware video overlays and nested rounded corner clips.
 With a polyfill, the fast path would never occur, and complex visual effects would